ybybzj/reqx/readme.md

 #### collect

 can accept a collector function as argument.
-This function is return a writable stream to collect stream data.
+This function should return a writable stream to collect stream data.

 #### onResponse